• Skip to main content

 Regina Barzilay is a professor in the Department of Electrical Engineering and Computer Science and a member of the Computer Science and Artificial Intelligence Laboratory at the Massachusetts Institute of Technology.
 Her research interests are in natural language processing.
 Currently, Prof. Barzilay is focused on bringing the power of machine learning to oncology.
 In collaboration with physicians and her students, she is devising deep learning models that utilize imaging, free text, and structured data to identify trends that affect early diagnosis, treatment, and disease prevention.
 Prof. Barzilay is poised to play a leading role in creating new models that advance the capacity of computers to harness the power of human language data.

-Regina Barzilay is a recipient of various awards including the MacArthur Fellowship, NSF Career Award, the MIT Technology Review TR-35 Award, Microsoft Faculty Fellowship and several Best Paper Awards in top NLP conferences.
-In 2017, she received a MacArthur fellowship, an ACL fellowship and an AAAI fellowship.
-Most recently, in 2020, she is the first recipient of the AAAI Squirrel AI Award for Artificial Intelligence for the Benefit of Humanity.
+Regina Barzilay is a recipient of various awards, including the MacArthur Fellowship, NSF Career Award, the MIT Technology Review TR-35 Award, Microsoft Faculty Fellowship, and several Best Paper Awards in top NLP conferences.
+In 2017, she received a MacArthur fellowship, an ACL fellowship, and an AAAI fellowship.
+Most recently, in 2020, she was the first recipient of the AAAI Squirrel AI Award for Artificial Intelligence for the Benefit of Humanity.

 Daphne Koller